leoheck/kiri/README.md

 ## Installing

-To install this tool with on any Operating System, open a terminal and execute the following commands:
+To install this tool with on any Operating System (Windows, macOS, and debian-based Linux), open a terminal and execute the following commands:

 > Windows users must use WSL/WSL2.
 See, [Environment preparation on Windows](#Environment-preparation-on-Windows) section.